Frequently Asked Questions (FAQ)

 Seattle, WA 98104

 Make your check or money order payable to King County Licensing.
 Do not mail cash.
-Be sure to include the FE and for-hire driver numbers from the violation notice on the payment.
+Include the FE number and for-hire driver number from the violation notice on the payment.

 If you disagree with the terms of the violation and want to appeal, complete a Statement of Appeal and mail it to the address on the back of the violation notice.
-Appeals must be received by the "Appeal By" date indicated on the violation.
+Appeals must be received by the "Appeal By" date in the violation.

 A Notice and Order of Violation from King County will include the King County logo at the top of the page.
 If you do not see a King County logo, check to see if the notice has a City of Seattle or Port of Seattle logo and, if so, follow the instructions in the notice to respond.

-If you are applying with a TNC that is providing the DDC course to you online, the TNC will provide DDC completion information to us as part of the for-hire permit application process.
-There is nothing further you need to do.
+If you are applying with a TNC, the TNC will provide your DDC completion information to King County with your for-hire permit application.